Just What Are Kiln Firing Faults?

 decreased drastically.

-Actually, the Chinese kilns of that time also produced already
+Actually, the Chinese kilns of that time also were able to produce

 fine porcelain with almost no faults as the kiln firing